Starting over at 40 with nothing, on the one hand, may be a nice place to reset things. Personally, professionally, socially and environmentally.

 The best way to do that is to keep most of the money that comes your way rather than spending it.

-The most significant trade-off being what you want right now vs what you want most.
-Just make sure when you make decisions, especially spending decisions, you know which one this current move is heading towards.
+The most significant trade-off is what you want right now vs what you want most.
+Make sure when you make decisions, especially spending decisions, you know which one this current move is heading towards.

-You now have the first bit of data, where are you trying to get to.
-In the visioning of your ideal life, you should also uncover your why.
+You now have the first bit of data; where are you trying to get to.
+In envisioning your ideal life, you should also uncover your why.